User Guide

 Deleting Widgets

-To delete selected widgets just hit Del.
-The same operation is available from the context menu and from the toolbar.
+To delete selected widgets just hit Delete.
+The same operation is available from the Toolbar and the Context Menu.

 Ordering Widgets

 When layed on the canvas widgets are drawn from back to front.
 Widgets placed in the front cover widgets placed in the back.
-To change the order in which widgets are drawn you can use the Send Backward and Bring Forward, Alt+Ctrl+Shift+B and Alt+Shift+Ctrl+F respectively.
+To change the order in which widgets are drawn you can use the Object > Send Backward and Object > Bring Forward, Alt+Ctrl+Shift+B and Alt+Shift+Ctrl+F respectively.
 Widgets can also be reordered using drag and drop in the Outline view.

 Grouping Widgets

-You can group widgets so that they can be manipulated all at once.
+You can group widgets so that they can be manipulated together as one object.
 This is also useful for creating reusable components.
 Hit Ctrl+G to group the selected widgets.
 Use Ctrl+Shift+G to ungroup.
 You can assign a name to a widget group.
 This is useful when creating reusable components.

-You can “enter groups” to edit their contents using double-click.
-Hit Escape to exit group editing.
+You can “enter groups” to edit their contents using double-click or Enter.
+Use Escape to exit group editing.

 Duplicating Widgets